 My name is Christian Thut from Switzerland.

 This is the story of how our product, SwissBooks, came about and how we processed over $2 billion in accounting transactions since 2006 with no contacts, no network, no role models.

 Money is only a by product of being skilled at a craft vs. competitors that are so focused on making money that their short-term actions are destroying their long-term goals.
 Still, I can’t deny that the money I made gives me the time and ability to explore what I really want in life.

 Merci vielmal (Swiss German for Thank-you) for taking the time to read this.

-I was never destined to become a multi-millionaire.
+I was never destined to become “the accountant”.
 It was only after I was bullied in school and my attempt to escape pushed me into mathematics and computers, programming BASIC with a Commodore VIC20 when I was 11 years old.

 Throughout my life, I enforced on myself a schedule that maximized focused skills and dedicated hours.
 In school, my classmates paid me to do their homework and projects thus giving me exponentially more practice than most.

 From an early age, and until I die, I prioritized health and I, at 36 years old, can still bench press 300 lbs.